 As a kid, my hero was teen detective, Nancy Drew, who boldly investigated clues and lived to solve mysteries.
 Nothing fascinated her more than finding the truth.
 In my teen years, Agatha Christie’s Miss Marple was my favorite amateur sleuth.
 A sweet, unassuming, grandmotherly-type, nobody could fool her.
 Miss Marple always saw past the deceits and facades, even when the police were stumped.
 I still enjoy crime novels and picture myself catching the thieves and murderers next to the fictional detectives.

 When I meet people and they ask what I do, I typically roll my eyes.
 I live in Hollywood – Land of the Superficial.
 I don’t want to be just a job title or a stepping stone to someone.
 I want people to ask who I am as a person.
 So, who am I?
-I’m a girl who’s pretty spunky at times – maybe even mischievous.
+I’m a woman who’s pretty spunky at times – maybe even mischievous.
 Yes, I was sexually abused by my father, but that’s not who I am.

 All my life I had grand ideas of who I wanted to be when I grew up.
 Then, I actually grew up and found myself stuck.
 I was living the 9 to 5 office life that my dad always wanted for me, all while dreaming of the day I could break free and let my creative juices spill over.

 The search for who I am has led me down that creative path I’d yearned for so long.
 I picked up my brushes again and got to work as a freelance makeup artist – something my dad said “No” to long-long ago.
-I’m finally being the me I’ve longed for, but was never allowed to be.

 So, who am I?
 I’m Bethany – artist, jokester, performer, fighter, with a touch of eccentric.
 I love to push the barriers of creativity.
 Bring on the art!
 Everyday I get to ask myself, “What are we going to make today?”, and I think to myself, “Yes, I’m finally who I want to be.”